dmlc/xgboost/README.md

 Goal: A stand-alone efficient library to do learning via boosting in functional space

 Features:
 (1) Sparse feature format, handling of missing features.
 This allows efficient categorical feature encoding as indicators.
-The speed of booster only depens on number of existing features.
+The speed of booster only depends on number of existing features.
 (2) Layout of gradient boosting algorithm to support generic tasks, see project wiki.